zhiminglim/airy-waypoints/README.md

 - Refactor code for reusability and readability
 - Improve test code coverage
 - Integrate testing into the pipeline
-- Polling on the frontend
+- Polling on the frontend, improve frontend UI/UX

 <br />